wtsi-ssg/osdataproc/README.md

 To mount the data directory, identify the device you want to mount, and then mount it on the `data` directory.
 E.g. `mount /dev/vdb1 /home/ubuntu/data`.

 If you have an encrypted LUKS volume you must first decrypt the volume before you mount it, using e.g. `cryptsetup`.
 For example, `sudo cryptsetup luksOpen /dev/vdb2 hail-tmp_dir`, then mount the device with `sudo mount /dev/mapper/hail-tmp_dir /home/ubuntu/data`.

-You must then restart the nfs-kernel-server service to pick up these changes (`service nfs-kernel-server restart`), and reboot the slave nodes to pick up the new filesystem changes. `osdataproc reboot <cluster-name>` from the same location you provisioned the cluster will reboot all slave nodes of the specified cluster.

 ### Troubleshooting Notes